Codeception/codeception.github.com/_posts/2013-10-10-codeception-17-webdriver.md

 Just by using annotations you can control the invokations of methods of the Cest class.
 Sure, you should define your support methods with `protected`, so they won't be executed as tests themselves.
 Another thing worth to mention, that callbacks defined in `after` annotation will be called even the main test has failed, thus it makes them useful for clean ups.

 We still maintain and bugfix 1.6 branch and there will be 1.6 bugfix releases.
+The old release `1.6.9` (yep, 1.6.9 was released to with minor bugfixes) can be downloaded from [http://codeception.com/releases/1.6.9/codecept.phar](http://codeception.com/releases/1.6.9/codecept.phar).

 ### Update